Skip to main content

 Expand description

-An integer value that requires only the N less significant bits of the wrapped type to be encoded.
+An integer value that requires only the N least significant bits of the wrapped type to be encoded.

 §Invariants